-NTT has issued a call for proposals for projects and activities aimed at “Empowering Communities in the Plantation Sector”.
+NTT has issued a call for proposals for projects and activities aimed at “Empowering Communities to Benefit from Participation in Sustainable Development”.
 Please refer the attached documents for further information and instructions regarding the application procedure.
-All proposals must reach the Trust on or before the 31st of December 2016.
-Please click on the following link to download the CFP in English – call-for-proposals-plantation_november-2016 Please click on the following link to download the CFP in Tamil – tamil-translation_call-for-proposals-plantation_november-2016 Click on the following link to dowload
+Applications must reach NTT on or before 31st July 2017.
+Please click on the following link to download the ‘Call for Proposal Notice’ in English – Call-for-Proposals-June 2017-English Please click on the following link to download the ‘Call for Proposal Notice’ in Sinhala – Call-for-Proposals-June

 Dr. Ronald C Slye, who delivered this year’s Neelan Tiruchelvam Memorial Lecture was interviewed by Shameer Rasooldeen on News 1st’s Biz 1st INFOCUS programme recently.
 He spoke on the way forward for Sri Lanka, 7 years after the end of the ethnic conflict, in terms of reconcilliation and accountability.
 To watch the entire episode, please click here.